mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 ---

 ## Motivation
-Due to the novel coronavirus (nCoV) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.
+Due to the novel coronavirus (2019-nCoV) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.
 Students taking [Statistical Courses taught by Mathematical and Statistical Methods at Wageningen University & Research](https://www.wur.nl/en/Research-Results/Research-Institutes/plant-research/biometris/Education/BSc-and-Master-Courses.htm) will most likely use R.

 {{% alert note %}}
 This post will show how to install R on a **privately owned** desktop or laptop computer running Windows 10 as operating system.